mariospar/Fortran_DReader/README.md

 ## Getting Started

-To compile the DReader.f95 file to an executable, type:
+To compile the DReader.f95 file to an executable:
 1. Open Windows Terminal
 2. Change directory to DReader.f95's parent directory
 3. Type: